Are we here to work or make friends?

 For decades Gallup, the renowned polling and analytics company, has included this question in in their annual employee engagement survey: Do you have a best friend at work?

 One easy place to start as a manager is checking in with your teammates regularly.
-As we covered in this blog post, the way to do this effectively is through “emotional acknowledgement,” the act of noticing non-verbal cues from your teammates and acknowledging them.
+The way to do this effectively is through “emotional acknowledgement,” the act of noticing non-verbal cues from your teammates and acknowledging them.
 It’s as simple as mentioning to a frowning co-worker “you look upset this afternoon” or a smiling teammate “you seem excited today.”
 It seems like a small thing, but studies have shown it’s remarkably effective way to build connection and trust.

 Something we started to do organically at Frond is share a few things beyond work in our daily stand-up.
 Sometimes it’s as simple as what we did over the weekend, other times what you’re reading, or listening to, or maybe something interesting about the town you grew up in.
 We found that these small glimpses beyond work fostered more connection on the team than anything else.